AndrewTHowell/ynab/README.md

   - Configurable TTL
   - YNAB data doesn't change much, so avoid repetitive calls during testing
   - YNAB limits calls to 200 an hour
+    - Warning log added in case it gets close to the limit
 - Delta Cache
   - Only request data that has changed by storing pointer to last call (known as `last_knowledge_of_server`)
   - Store this using jsonpickle